Skip to main content

 As part of a series of open discussions from SNF Dialogues on civic engagement and civil discourse in the US, the discussion examined, with experts and renowned political strategists, how the proliferation of political advertising, paid campaigns, and marketing strategies has reshaped contemporary political discourse.
 This conversation built on the Spectators or Citizens? discussion on the media's influence on active citizenship held in September 2023.

-Anna-Kynthia Bousdoukou, Executive Director of the SNF Dialogues and moderator of the two panels, opened the event posing the question of whether there is an “over-commercialization of politics, and where we as citizens stand in this environment with regard to the quality of the message we receive from politicians and from the team around them which uses new tools, rules, and methods.”
+Anna Kynthia Bousdoukou, Executive Director of the SNF Dialogues and moderator of the two panels, opened the event posing the question of whether there is an “over-commercialization of politics, and where we as citizens stand in this environment with regard to the quality of the message we receive from politicians and from the team around them which uses new tools, rules, and methods.”

 Highlights